 Alex Mit / Shutterstock

-- The temperature of operation including transients
+- The operating temperature including transients

 Prediction of Performance

-In the next step of the material selection process the performance of the ceramic in the application is predicted.
-This will take into account the dependence of various properties on component-specific features like size and shape, as well as the interfaces with neighboring components.
+In the subsequent step of the material selection process, ceramic performance in the application is predicted.
+This will take into consideration the dependence of numerous properties on component-specific features like shape and size, as well as the interfaces with neighboring components.

 Fabrication and Manufacturing Issues

-Furthermore, the fabrication method determines the type and population of process-associated defects, which restrict the properties and reliability that can be realized.
-For example, identical parts that are produced by slip casting and pressing and firing will, despite having the same density, show dissimilar shape and size (for example, small cracks in the pressed item and bubbles in the slip cast item).
+The fabrication technique also establishes the type and population of process-related defects, which limit the properties and reliability that can be achieved.
+For instance, identical parts that are created by slip casting, pressing, and firing will—regardless of having the same density—display dissimilar microscopic defects relating to shape and size (for example, small cracks in the pressed item and bubbles in the slip cast item).

 These will result in differences in strength and toughness which could make the component produced by one technique unsuitable for the application.